-A total of 19 didactic courses (56 semester credits) constitute the DNP/FNP program.
-Didactic classes, structured practica, and clinical experiences are taught in a variety of flexible schedules that are responsive to student needs.
-500 level courses consist of six classes a semester - five hours of class time, in addition to taking a one credit practicum course associated with the didactic course.
-The DNP courses (NUR 800 level), are taught in a variety of immersion models: one format is two days a month - eight hours of class time for the first day and four hours the subsequent morning.
-Other courses are offered in an immersion format of two days of class per semester with 3 half-day seminars.
-The FNP courses (final two years of study) are offered on Monday and Tuesday or Thursday and Friday, approximately six times a semester, class time hours will vary.
-Web-based assignments are integrated into all classes through Moodle.
+A total of 19 didactic courses (53 semester credits) constitute the DNP/FNP program.
+Didactic classes, seminars, clinical skills labs, structured practica, and clinical experiences are taught in a variety of flexible schedules that are responsive to student needs.
+500-level courses consist of six hybrid, synchronous and asynchronous classes a semester - four hours of class time, using zoom technology.
+In addition to the didactic course, students take a one credit practicum course associated with the didactic course.
+The DNP courses (NUR 800 level during 2nd year of study), are taught in a variety of synchronous and asynchronous modalities with varying times of four to eight hours.
+One course is offered in an immersion format of four days of class per semester.
+The FNP courses (final two years of study) are offered primarily on Monday, Tuesday, Wednesday or Friday, approximately six times a semester for four to five hours in a hybrid format, using zoom technology, synchronous and asynchronous as well as some face to face classes.
+Class time hours will vary.
+Class attendance is expected and should be considered a key responsibility, not only to one's self, but to one's classmates and the course instructor.
+Classes are held on Augsburg's campus in Minneapolis and/or in Rochester, MN, at